benjaminion/upgrading-ethereum-book/src/book.md

 A consensus protocol is the process by which this agreement on the ordering of transactions comes about.

-The consensus protocol in Ethereum&nbsp;2 actually "bolts together" two different consensus protocols.
-One is called [Casper FFG](/part2/consensus/casper_ffg/), the other [LMD GHOST](/part2/consensus/lmd_ghost/).
+Ethereum's consensus protocol actually "bolts together" two different consensus protocols.
+One is called [LMD GHOST](/part2/consensus/lmd_ghost/), the other [Casper FFG](/part2/consensus/casper_ffg/).
 The combination has become known as [Gasper](/part2/consensus/gasper/).
-In subsequent pages we will be looking at these both separately and in combination.
+In subsequent sections we will be looking at these both separately and in combination.

 #### Byzantine generals